-The user then detaches from the LAN and connects to the wireless network.
 Once associated, the unique Dynamic PSK is bound to the specific user and the end device being used.
 Administrators can create a batch of Dynamic PSK keys for easier maintenance of multiple machines.
 These keys, provided via a CSV file, can then be added to any script designed to image an end device.
 These Dynamic PSK keys can be assigned to a specific MAC address upon creation or handed out in a later point to a user/machine.

 To summarise Ruckus's Dynamic Pre Shared Key is easy to implement with none of the time consuming administrative tasks that are typical with a standard pre shared key network.
 It is also extremely secure without requiring time consuming implementation of 802.1x.